Iron Dome: 2024

+Iron Dome in the Iran-Israel War 2025

+In June 2025, amidst the airstrikes between Iran and Israel, Iranian ballistic missiles successfully evaded Israeli missile defense systems and struck significant targets.
+An Israeli military representative highlighted that no defense system achieves a flawless success rate, suggesting that certain Iranian missiles managed to penetrate the defenses.
+Dr. Marion Messmer, a senior fellow in security studies at Chatham House, stated that the public perception of Iron Dome exceeds its actual effectiveness; however, she noted that "no air defense system is entirely invulnerable."

 Deployment at sea

 In 2017 it was reported that Israel was planning to deploy Iron Dome batteries at sea to protect off-shore gas platforms, working in conjunction with Israel's Barak 8 missile system.
 Two Iron Dome batteries were to be deployed on each of the Israeli Navy's Sa'ar 6-class corvettes, which are in charge of guarding the natural gas platforms off Israel's coast and its shipping lanes.

-During a military exercise in February 2022, an advanced model of the Iron Dome installed on the Sa'ar-6 corvettes was able to shot down rockets, drones and cruise missiles at sea.
+During a military exercise in February 2022, an advanced model of the Iron Dome installed on the Sa'ar-6 corvettes was able to shoot down rockets, drones and cruise missiles at sea.

+On 8 April 2024, the C-Dome battery of the Sa'ar 6-class corvette INS Magen scored the first operational interception of the system when it shot down a UAV drone near Eilat.

 Foreign sales

 Some Iron Dome systems have been exported.
 A weakness for most potential markets is that each Iron Dome system protects no more than 100–150 km2; this is effective in a small country like Israel, but not for larger states.
 Even in Israel, the batteries have to be moved around according to perceived risk of attack.
 Singapore, a sovereign island city-state, is reported to have purchased the Iron Dome, and the US Army has bought two batteries to protect overseas bases.